tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 In this course, you'll do a variety of activities to build your skills, develop content, and gain experience.
 Many of the activities in this course will require you to work on documentation related to an open-source project that you find.

-{: .important}
+{: .warning}
-Without this project, it will be difficult to do many of the later activities in this course.
+If you don't find an open-source project, it will be difficult to do many of the later activities in this course.

 * TOC
 {:toc}